vincentbarr/vincentbarr.github.com/experiments.md

 2. The authors produce fresh content at least 3 times per week

 ###Rules:
+1. Read 1 posts from each of the 4 blogs per day (if there is no post for that day, read a previous, unread post)
-1. No news/blog aggregation sites  (i.e. Mashable)
+2. No news/blog aggregation sites  (i.e. Mashable)

 ###Start Date: